 follow the road around to the north side of the lake, and park near a road

 marker that says "Section 2."
 Now look to your right (north),

-and you will spot a caretaker building or pumphouse near the northeast
+and you will spot a former pumphouse (now referred to as "the historic chapel") near the northeast

 corner of the park, up against the outside northern wall that borders Santa Monica

 The very first grave left (west) of the corner of that house belongs to a woman whose name most of us have forgotten, but who holds a unique place in Hollywood history.

 Florence Lawrence (1890-1938), as her worn tombstone reads, was Hollywood's first movie star.

 Back in those early days, tight-fisted studio owners refused to list the names of their players, fearing (correctly so) that such fame would result in demands for higher wages.
 For years, silent screen actors and actresses were just faces without names.